-Dr. Christina McWhorter, an OB/GYN with Virginia Women’s Center in Mechanicsville, talks about common breastfeeding challenges.
+Dr. Christina McWhorter, an OB/GYN with Virginia Women’s Center in Mechanicsville, VA talks about common breastfeeding challenges.

 When Dr. Christina McWhorter gave birth to her first child, she thought breastfeeding would be easy.
 Why wouldn’t it be? she thought.
 I know all about this.

 “Of course I had a horrible time,” she says, laughing.
 “You think because breastfeeding is ‘natural’ it will work perfectly—but sometimes that’s not the case.”

 Dr. McWhorter wants all her moms to know that breastfeeding can be a challenge, and that’s OK.
 Sure, nursing is natural — but “it’s not going to come naturally and easily to everyone,” she says.
 Here are her tips for nursing moms.

 Don’t hesitate to ask for help with breastfeeding.

 One of Dr. McWhorter’s new moms kept trying to pump breastmilk, and nothing was happening.
 “I’m never going to be able to do this,” she said, utterly frustrated.
 “I’m pumping for 40 minutes and getting nothing.”
 As it turned out, she wasn’t doing anything wrong; the pump was just broken.
 With a new breast pump, she was fine.

 The moral of this story: If you’re having trouble breastfeeding, don’t assume you’re doing something wrong!
 Instead, ask your doctor for help.
 For pregnant women and partners, Dr. McWhorter recommends the breastfeeding classes offered through Bon Secours.
 After birth, Richmond moms can get personalized help from a lactation consultant.
 And if you’re producing enough milk but are experiencing nipple pain, you don’t need to suffer.
 “There are creams we can give so they’re not miserable,” Dr. McWhorter says.